 Working with children takes patience, persistence and great communication skills.
 But a career in childcare is also an incredibly rewarding path that lets you use your imagination.

 You’ll have the opportunity to nurture a child’s imagination, see them develop and give them a brilliant, happy start in life.

 Does this sound like the career for you?
 An apprenticeship is a great way to get started in childcare.
 This is everything you need to know.

 'Have you got patience, persistence and top communication skills?
 Do you love kids?
 A childcare apprenticeship could be your cup of tea'

 What are childcare apprenticeships?

 Childcare workers make sure children are looked after, happy and safe.
 They give them chances to learn and stay active.
 They also help little ones develop social and practical skills.

 There are plenty of childcare apprenticeships which allow you to learn the profession while working on the job, study for a professional qualification and earn a salary at the same time.
 There are two different levels of apprenticeship available: intermediate and advanced.

-At the intermediate level, your job could be an ‘early years worker’; a care worker; or assistant youth support worker.
+At the intermediate level, your job could be an early years worker, a care worker, or an assistant youth support worker.
 You would be working under a supervisor and helping out in an environment such as a nursery, working with children under five years old.